felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## Meta Title and Description

 A meta title and meta description should be added to every file.

+### Meta Title

 Meta titles should be capitalised following HubRise’s title rules.
-In accordance with these rules, the meta titles should be written in **Title Case** with no full stop at the end.
-Eg: LivePepper Connection to HubRise Configuration.
-The meta title should be the same as the page title, but it can be longer and include HubRise for SEO purposes.
+For more information on capitalisation rules, see [Capitalisation](#capitalisation).
+In accordance with these rules, the metal titles should be written in **Title Case** with no full stop at the end.
+The meta title should be the same as the page title, but it can be longer and include a reference to HubRise for SEO purposes.

+For example: LivePepper Connection to HubRise Configuration.

+### Meta Description

 The meta description should use **Sentence Case** with a full stop at the end.

-Eg: Instructions on how to configure LivePepper for optimal connection to HubRise and other platforms.
+For example: Instructions on how to configure LivePepper for optimal connection to HubRise and other platforms.